Connect with others who understand.

 Written by Annie Keller

-Working can become impossible if you’ve developed multiple myeloma, given symptoms related to the condition such as fatigue, pain from bone lesions, and anemia.
-Effects from treatments can further contribute to your inability to work.
+Working can become challenging if you’re living with multiple myeloma.
+Symptoms such as fatigue, pain from bone lesions, and anemia may make it hard to keep a job.
+Side effects from treatments can also make working difficult.
 “It’s getting harder to work 40 hours a week,” one MyMyelomaTeam member reported.

-When people with multiple myeloma can no longer work, many in the United States seek Social Security disability benefits to replace the income they’ve lost.
-Applying for a disability claim can feel daunting — as can the prospect of appealing a rejected application.
+In the United States, many people with multiple myeloma who can no longer work seek Social Security disability benefits to replace their lost income.
+Applying for a disability claim can feel daunting, as can the prospect of appealing a rejected application.

-The U.S. Social Security Administration (SSA) has an abundance of rules and requirements for applying for disability.
-This article will help you prepare for and navigate the process.
+The U.S. Social Security Administration (SSA) has numerous rules and requirements for applying for disability.
+This article will help guide you through the process.

 Disability Benefit Programs in the United States

-There are two federal disability programs offered in the United States: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+Two federal disability programs are offered in the United States: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Receiving either of these benefits requires that you have a qualifying disability that stops you from working.

-Funded through payroll taxes, SSDI provides benefits to those who have a recent full-time work history.
-If you are approved, you can receive benefits six months after your disability was diagnosed.
+Funded through payroll taxes, SSDI provides benefits to people who have a recent full-time work history.
+If you’re approved, you can receive benefits six months after your disability was diagnosed.
 After receiving SSDI for 24 months, you’ll become eligible for Medicare.

 SSI provides disability benefits to low-income individuals, regardless of work history.
-If you are approved, you can start receiving benefits in the next month.
-If you became disabled prior to your SSI being approved, you may also be eligible for back payments.
+If you’re approved, you can start receiving benefits in the next month.
+If you became disabled before your SSI application was approved, you may also be eligible for back payments.

 In most states, SSI eligibility qualifies you for Medicaid.
-There are some exceptions, however.
-In Alaska, Idaho, Kansas, Nebraska, Nevada, Oregon, Utah, and the Northern Mariana Islands, you have to apply for Medicaid separately.
-The criteria are the same for both, though eligibility criteria for SSI varies across states.
+However, in Alaska, Idaho, Kansas, Nebraska, Nevada, Oregon, Utah, and the Northern Mariana Islands, you have to apply for Medicaid separately.
+The criteria are the same for both, although SSI eligibility criteria vary across states.

-The majority of states provide an SSI supplement, with these exceptions: Arizona, Mississippi, North Dakota, and West Virginia.
+Most states provide an SSI supplement, with these exceptions: Arizona, Arkansas, Mississippi, North Dakota, Tennessee, and West Virginia.
 The eligibility rules for supplements vary by state.

-There is an asset cap to receiving Supplemental Security Income: $2,000 in assets for individuals or $3,000 for couples.
+There is an asset cap for receiving Supplemental Security Income: $2,000 for individuals or $3,000 for couples.
 The Social Security Administration has a list of which assets (“resources”) are considered.
 Your primary residence, household belongings, and one personal vehicle are not counted among these assets.

-It’s possible to get both SSDI and SSI if you have very limited funds and have a work history.
+You may qualify for both SSDI and SSI if you have very limited funds and a work history.

-In determining your eligibility for disability benefits, the Social Security Administration will evaluate several factors, including the following:
+In determining your eligibility for disability benefits if you have myeloma, the Social Security Administration will evaluate several factors, including the following:

-• You likely will be ineligible for monthly benefits if you earn $1,260 or more per month.
-If you earn less than that amount, you may still be eligible for a reduced amount.
+• You likely will be ineligible for monthly benefits if you earn $1,620 or more per month.

-• You must be incapable of performing basic tasks required for most jobs, including standing for extended periods, walking, lifting, sitting, and remembering.
-You must not have been able to perform these tasks for at least 12 months.
+• You must be incapable of performing basic tasks required for most jobs.
+These requirements include standing for extended periods, walking, lifting, sitting, and remembering.
+You must have been unable to perform these tasks for at least 12 months.

 • You must have a recognized disability.
-The Social Security Administration provides a Listing of Impairments that prevent working.
-Multiple myeloma is listed under Cancer (malignant neoplastic diseases).
+The Social Security Administration provides a Listing of Impairments that may prevent individuals from working.
+Multiple myeloma is listed as a type of cancer (malignant neoplastic diseases).
 Even if your specific medical condition isn’t listed, you may still be eligible.

 • You must be unable to do any work you did previously.
-If you’re applying for SSI, having a work history is not necessary.
+If you’re applying for SSI, having a work history isn’t necessary.

 Applying for SSDI and SSI